Kirk–Holden war: Political situation in North Carolina

 In 1861, the state of North Carolina seceded from the United States and joined other Southern states in forming the Confederate States of America.
 The Confederacy subsequently fought with the non-seceding states, or Union, during the American Civil War.
 The conflict caused intense political divisions within North Carolina, as many of its residents, particularly those in the mountains and coastal regions, were opposed to the war and maintained Unionist sympathies.
 Politician William W. Holden unsuccessfully sought election as Governor of North Carolina in 1864 on a "peace platform" which included withdrawing from the war.
 The Confederacy ultimately lost the war in 1865 and North Carolina reverted to the jurisdiction of the United States.
 The issuance of the Emancipation Proclamation during the conflict meant that the federal government recognized the freedom of over 330,000 enslaved blacks in North Carolina; this came into effect in most of the state with the end of the war.
 With the ratification of the Thirteenth Amendment to the United States Constitution in December 1865, slavery was formally abolished across the United States.

 In 1867, the United States Congress passed the Reconstruction Acts, which placed most of the Southern states under military occupation; North Carolina was placed in the Second Military District.
 The acts also disfranchised many former Confederates, and required states to revise their constitutions to enfranchise freedmen and ratify the Fourteenth Amendment to the United States Constitution, which granted equal citizenship to black people.
 That year, Holden organized a Republican Party branch within North Carolina with both black and white members.
 North Carolina Republicans generally favored equal citizenship and civil rights for all persons regardless of race.
-The opposing Democratic Party, also known during this time as the Conservatives, encompassed a range of opinion but generally advocated for the withholding of certain rights from non-whites and forcing blacks to work menial jobs.
+The opposing Democratic Party, also known during this time as the Conservatives, (Note: The grouping known as the "Conservative Party" in North Carolina referred to a coalition of former Whigs and Democrats who opposed Republicans during the Reconstruction era.
+They officially reorganized as the North Carolina Democratic Party in 1876.
+The Republicans often referred to the Conservatives as "Democrats" when criticizing them to associate them with the pre-war party.) encompassed a range of opinion but generally advocated for the withholding of certain rights from non-whites and forcing blacks to work menial jobs.
 Republicans dominated the convention which revised the state constitution in 1868, resulting in a more democratic document.
 That year state legislative and gubernatorial elections were held.
-The Democratic Party attempted to paint the Republican Party as the "Negro" organization, but the Republicans won a majority in the North Carolina General Assembly and Holden was elected Governor of North Carolina by over 18,000 votes.
+The Democratic Party attempted to paint the Republican Party as the "Negro" organization, but the Republicans won a majority in the North Carolina General Assembly and Holden was elected Governor of North Carolina by a margin greater than 18,000 votes.
 Numerous black men were also elected to office.
 Federal military presence diminished, though troops remained posted in the capital city of Raleigh.
 In 1869 North Carolina ratified the Fifteenth Amendment to the United States Constitution, guaranteeing the right to vote to all citizens regardless of race or color.